neelima-singh07/neelima-singh07/README.md

 - 👀 I’m interested in learing new technologies .
 - 🌱 I’m currently learning Data structure and algorthims .
 - 💞️ I’m hardworking and passionate about my goals .
-- 📫 How to reach me Linkedin (Neelima singh)
+- 📫 How to reach me Linkedin : [Neelima Singh](https://www.linkedin.com/in/neelima-singh-481294318/)

 - 😄 Pronouns: ...She/Her
 - ⚡ Let's connect